 The Shawshank Redemption (1994)

 Though this prison drama didn't excite many when it hit the theaters, it's deep philosophical look at life, violence, hope, and yes, redemption, eventually led it to a huge following and gave it a long life after it faded from the box office.
 Another great film based on a King story, this Frank Darabont–written and directed movie features Tim Robbins and Morgan Freeman both trying to learn how to navigate a life locked up while yearning to be free.
 Also, if you've had cable only briefly during the last 20 years, you've definitely seen this film.

 Pulp Fiction (1994)

-Quentin Tarantino blew up when this slap-in-the-face of a movie rocked audiences in the mid ’90s.
-It’s a non-linear, fast-talking, chopper ride of film featuring gangsters, boxers, babes, drugs, dealers, deadbeats, and death set to a superior soundtrack and filled with characters trying to transcend their predicaments.
-John Travolta’s career was resurrected by his portrayal of a dopey hit man, and partner Samuel L. Jackson’s badass motherfucker chews up scenery with conviction.
+Quentin Tarantino blew up when this slap-in-the-face of a movie rocked audiences in the mid '90s.
+It's a non-linear, fast-talking, chopper ride of a film featuring gangsters, boxers, babes, drugs, dealers, deadbeats, and death set to a superior soundtrack and filled with characters trying to transcend their predicaments.
+John Travolta's career was resurrected by his portrayal of a dopey hitman, and partner Samuel L. Jackson's ability to chew up the scenery with conviction.